Annmarie-ds/shopping-cart/README.md

 $ gem install bundler
 ```

-## Run the program
+## Run the application
-From the program's lib folder, run
+From the application's lib folder, run
 ```
 $ ruby app.rb
 ```